 Corn Dogs at Corn Dog Castle

 Think any corn dog is as good as the next?
 Think again.
 These big dogs are made to order, hand dipped and deep fried just for you.
 Get the original or try a hot link or cheddar cheese version.
 They also come recommended by Jonathan Gold, restaurant critic for the Los Angeles Times, who says these are the best corn dogs he’s ever had.
-Disney California Adventure, Paradise Pier
+Disney California Adventure, Paradise Park

 Carthay Signature Fried Biscuits at Carthay Circle Restaurant